up42/docs/source/up42-blocks/processing/data-format-type-conversion.rst

 * ``pan``: Return panchromatic data.

 Example parameters using the :ref:`SPOT DIMAP download block
-<oneatlas-spot-fullscene>` as data source, returning the multispectral product only:
+<spot-dimap-block>` as data source, returning the multispectral product only:

 .. code-block:: javascript